AsmaaAlaa117/Sales-CRM-Analytics-PowerBI/README.md

 ## Key Business Questions

-These dashboards were designed to help answer business questions such as:
+These dashboards were developed to help answer business questions such as:

 - How is current sales performance tracking against budget?
 - What is the expected performance based on the current forecast?
+- Which regions, sectors, accounts, and projects are contributing to bookings?
+- What are the main reasons for sales cancellations?
 - Which opportunities are contributing to the sales pipeline?
 - How complete and reliable is the CRM opportunity data?
 - Where are duplicate or unvalidated CRM records?
-- What are the main reasons for sales cancellations?
-- Which sectors, regions, accounts, and projects contribute to bookings?
 - How is CRM activity progressing over time?
 - How actively is the CRM system being utilized?
 - How are registration activities progressing?
-- What proportion of registrations has been completed versus remaining in progress?
+- Which registrations are completed and which are still in progress?

 ---

-## Key Skills Demonstrated
+## Tools & Skills

 This project demonstrates practical experience in: